Csongor53/C-Sharp-Console-Apps-Showcase/README.md

 1. Ensure that you have Visual Studio or another compatible C# IDE installed on your compute
 2. download the source code files.
-3. Open the solution file (final-proj-flood-fill-cc211049-Janosi.sln) in Visual Studio or your preferred C# IDE.
+3. Open the solution file (.sln) in Visual Studio or your preferred C# IDE.

 # Running the Program
 1. Open the input.txt file in the solution explorer and input the grid you wish to fill, use the letter "s" to mark the starting position.